bhavya32/AceCTF-2025-Writeups/OSINT/mysterious building.md

-Use google lens to scan for the image

-In image there is tower behind which is famous (pitampura tower)

-Now use google maps to get this location

-We have to find the building which had the symbol

-It looked like a trading market place

-Search for nearby market place

-You will find a jwellery store

-There you use google 360 and find the building name
+The tower shown in image is pitampura tower opening the maps and finding nearby stores found few close stores then found a jwellery store clicked on it and opened the 360 view found the logo and got the building ``PP Trade Centre``